 “The Koran is the foundation of Islamic faith.
 (Its) uniqueness lies in it being the Final Revelation meant to be preserved exactly as it had been communicated to Muhammad because it (the Koran) was meant to serve as a BEACON LIGHT FOR THE GUIDANCE OF ALL HUMANITY TILL THE END OF TIME!”
 (M pg. (x), my emphasis.)

-He goes on, “The Koran, uncreated Word of God though it doubtlessly is—” by which he means devout Muslims believe the Koran is without question the literal word of God that has existed forever, hence “uncreated.”
+He goes on to say, “The Qur’an, uncreated Word of God though it doubtlessly is—” by which he means devout Muslims believe the Koran is without question the literal word of God that has existed forever, hence “uncreated.”
 God just picked it up and commanded the angel Gabriel to reveal it to Allah’s Messenger, Muhammad.
 This is what Muslims believe happened, one revelation at a time, for the last 23 years of Muhammad‘s life.

 To repeat: The first thing you must know about the Koran is that Muslims believe everything in it is the literal word of Allah-God to be obeyed forever.
 It ain’t the Bible, folks.